Society of Physics Students

 Fundraising is also an important aspect for our SPS group.
 The money raised will allow the group to tour graduate research programs and/or national research laboratories along with buy supplies for national build competitions if the desire arises.

-Current Fundraising 2023-2024: Help support your local Society of Physics Students chapter at Marshall University by purchasing a SPS club T-shirt!
-T-Shirts are going for $25 a piece.
-We have sizes from Small to XXL.
+Current Fundraising 2024-2025: Help support your local Society of Physics Students chapter at Marshall University by purchasing a SPS club T-shirt!
+T-Shirts are going for $20 a piece.
+We have sizes from XXL, XL, and L left.
 Sizes on hand are on a first come first serve basis.
-If we run out of a particular size, we will look into ordering more if there is enough interest.
 Getting a size larger is recommended to compensate for shrinkage.
 The shirts are very soft.
 The shirts have the Marshall University Physics logo on the front right chest area, a Student Government Association logo on the left sleeve, the SPS logo combination on the back and some fun with Maxwell’s equations.
 We now have an account set-up with PayPal.
 Anyone who sends money should include the following memo: “(first and last name), ‘T-Shirts,’ (size)”.
 An example of this would be as follows: Eli Williamson, T-Shirts, Large.
 Make sure to bring some sort of ID so that we can identify the buyer and give them the proper shirt.
 To get your hands on one of these, email or stop by Dr. McBride’s office .
 If you are an Alumni or would like a shirt mailed to you, please email Dr. McBride (mcbrides@marshall.edu) to work out details on postage costs etc. Here is a direct link to PayPal: https://paypal.me/MUSPS?country.x=US&locale.x=en_US .
 Money can be sent to @MUSPS on PayPal.

 National Constitution of the Society of Physics Students and Sigma Pi Sigma